Slender Man: Development (2009–2013)

-The first video series involving the Slender Man evolved from a post on the Something Awful thread by user "ce gars".
-It tells of a fictional film school friend named Alex Kralie, who had stumbled upon something troubling while shooting his first feature-length project, Marble Hornets.
+The first video series involving the Slender Man evolved from a post on the Something Awful thread by user "ce gars" ('this guy').
+It tells of a fictional film school student named Alex Kralie, who had stumbled upon something troubling while shooting his first feature-length project, Marble Hornets.
 The video series, published in found footage style on YouTube, forms an alternate reality game describing the filmers' fictional experiences with the Slender Man.
 The ARG also incorporates a Twitter feed and an alternate YouTube channel created by a user named "totheark".
-As of 2013, Marble Hornets had over 250,000 subscribers around the world and had received 55 million views.
+By 2013, Marble Hornets had over 250,000 subscribers around the world and had received 55 million views.
 Other Slender Man-themed YouTube serials followed, including EverymanHYBRID and TribeTwelve.

 In 2012, the Slender Man was adapted into a video game titled Slender: The Eight Pages; and the official website crashed after too many people tried to download the game.
 Several popular variants of the game followed, including Slenderman's Shadow, Slender: Source (later renamed to Faceless for copyright concerns), and Slender Rising for iOS.
 The sequel to Slender: The Eight Pages, Slender: The Arrival, was released in 2013.
-Several independent films about the Slender Man have been released or are in development, including Entity and The Slender Man (2013), released free online after a $10,000 Kickstarter campaign.
+Several independent films about the Slender Man have been released, including Entity and The Slender Man (2013), released free online after a $10,000 Kickstarter campaign.
 In 2013, Variety announced that Marble Hornets would become a feature film.
 This would later become Always Watching: A Marble Hornets Story (2015).